muhammad-rafi/pyats-aetest/README.md

 ### pyATS Example scripts

-If you want to get started with pyATS, you can download or clone the DevNet community examples from the links below;
+If you want to get started with pyATS, you can download or clone the pyATS example scripts from the links below;

 `git clone https://github.com/CiscoTestAutomation/examples`